CalibrateGlobal/qliksnap/README.md

 - `QLIK_AUTH_USER_ID`: User Id of a user with privileges to interact with QPS rest API
 - `HTTPS_SSL_KEY_PASS`: Password for Server SSL certificate
 - `HTTPS_SSL_CERT`: Path to server SSL certificate
-- `NODE_ENV`: (Optional) Allows node environment to be manually set (A value of `testing` will create an http server, rather than https server with certificates)
+- `NODE_ENV`: Allows node environment to be manually set (A value of `testing` will create an http server, rather than https server with certificates)
+- `LOG_FOLDER`: Path to the log folder where application stores all its logs.

 The `.env-axample` file in the root of the repository contains examples of these values.